java-cheatsheet/codechallenge/README.md

 improve towards creative, fast algorithms which could be solved with specific techniques.
-So just solve as you can first even the exponential solution if it works it's fine, be greatful.
+So just solve as you can first even the exponential solution if it works it's fine, be grateful.

 Start by solving easy problems, then medium, and finally the difficult ones.
 Try different types